 Research is a vital component of evidence-based practice.
 It is important to conduct thorough investigations to support clinical decision-making.
 One essential aspect of research methodology is the pilot study.
 But what exactly is a pilot study, and how can it benefit research?
 We will look into the world of pilot studies to uncover their significance and impact on the scientific community.

-A pilot study is a preliminary investigation designed to test the feasibility and design of a larger, more comprehensive study.
+A pilot study (also known as a "feasibility study", "feasibility test", "pilot experiment" or "pilot trial",) is a preliminary investigation designed to test the feasibility and design of a larger, more comprehensive study.
 It's essentially a 'trial run' conducted on a smaller scale, aiming to identify any potential issues and make necessary adjustments before the main research is undertaken.
 This type of study can be used in both qualitative research and quantitative research methodologies, serving to refine research questions, methods, and even the practicalities of data collection.

 Pilot studies are not intended to provide definitive data or outcomes but rather to illuminate the path for smoother execution of the subsequent full-scale investigation.